ilovepixelart/ts-migrate-mongoose/README.md

 ## Migrations and alias imports

-If you are using alias imports in your project, you can use `tsconfig.json` paths to resolve them for you project.
+If you are using alias imports in your project, you can use `tsconfig.json` paths to resolve them for your project.

 ## Configuration